My favourite time of year for hard lure fishing is in the autumn. The water still has some warmth and the pike are active enough to chase a lure.

 Twitch the rod tip back while reeling the lure in.
 The twitches should be along the same path as the line, any sideways movement of the rod will just be wasted energy.
 The line must be given slack for a split second to allow the lure to swerve and dart, this happens as I move the rod back before twitching again.

 Most hard lure’s can be twitched, some are easier than others and some are designed to twitch.
-Walk the dog lures are designed to dart back and fourth, the Rapala X-Rap SubWalk being a good example.
-This subsurface walk the dog lure, is a slow sinking variety designed to fish just below the surface, which is great in a weedy river.
+Walk the dog lures are designed to dart back and fourth, the Rapala X-Rap SubWalk being a prime example.
+This subsurface walk the dog lure, is a slow sinking variety designed to fish just below the surface.
+Which is great in a weedy river.

 Working the river

-In a weedy river the lure will frequently collect some.
-The feel of the lure collecting weed is quite different to a take.
+In a weedy river the lure will frequently collect weed.
+The feel of the lure covered in weed is quite different to a take.
 Weed, twigs and other debris will make the lure feel suddenly heavier.
-Whereas when a Pike attacks you feel a positive pluck or tug on the line, possibly two or three very quick plucks where the fish bites the lure more than one.
-Pike can grab a lure, realise it’s not food and let go of it in a split second.
+When a Pike does attack, you will feel a positive pluck or tug on the line.
+Possibly two or three very quick plucks as the fish bites the lure more than once.
+Pike can grab a lure, realize it’s not food and let go of it in a split second.
 So be ready to strike at any time, right up to lifting it out.

 The reel is just a standard fixed spool reel loaded with 30lb braid.
 The trace is 24 inches long made from 20lb wire which I twist up myself.
 I use size 7 swivels and links rated at 60lb.
 You can buy ready made traces, but they are usually shorter.

 Weather conditions play a big part in deciding if I should lure fish, or use a different method.
 Ideally, I like the river with some flow on a cloudy day with perhaps a recent increase in temperature.
 If the weather has been poor or I expect the water to have high turbidity, I will probably fish a dead bait.